mkingsnorth/shipwright-docs/docs/parameters/parameters_ref.rst

 You can also use an in-scene collection of objects the scatter onto the surface.

-* **Collection**: The collection of objects to be used for this layer when scattering objects onto the surface of the lower layers.
+* **Collection**: The collection of objects to be used for this level when scattering objects onto the surface of the lower levels.

 You can sample the objects in two ways: